Carl A. Johnston's Economic System Design Page

 I am Affiliated Faculty at the Interdisciplinary Center for Economic Science at George Mason University, in Arlington, Va.

-My mailing addresses, phone numbers, and other contact info are here.
-(Here is my CV.
-Here is my one paragraph biography.)
+My mailing addresses, phone numbers, and other contact info are here. ( Here is my one paragraph biography.
+Here is my CV. )

 My research is in experimental economics, computer simulation and economic system design.
 Finance of health care and other public goods are of particular interest.